Hollins University Working Group on Slavery and its Contemporary Legacies

-The Committee is committed to an open and public dialogue with all members of the Hollins community.
+The working group is committed to an open and public dialogue with all members of the Hollins community.
 We will be joined in our efforts by alumnae and residents of the Greater Roanoke Valley with particular knowledge of local history and issues of race and diversity.

 Hollins University is a member of Universities Studying Slavery (USS), a consortium dedicated to collaborative research and mutual support as participating colleges and universities seek to address their institutions’ histories of slavery, racism, and inequality.
 In April 2018, Hollins hosted the USS Spring meeting.

-We welcome students, staff and faculty with an interest in furthering the mission and activities of the committee.
+We welcome students, staff and faculty with an interest in furthering the mission and activities of the group.
 Email email@example.com: we look forward to hearing from you!

 We welcome your comments, concerns, and suggestions.
-Email the committee at firstname.lastname@example.org, or use our contact form:
+Email the group at firstname.lastname@example.org, or use our contact form: